elixir-europe/human-data-maturity-model/index.markdown

                 <th>Levels</th>
             </tr>
             <tr>
-                <td>Secure Storage and Access Technical Interoperability</td>
+                <td>Secure Storage and Interfaces Technical Interoperability</td>
-                <td>Storage and Access APIs</td>
+                <td>Storage and Interface APIs</td>
                 <td>Tech</td>
                 <td>
                     <ol>
-                        <li>Requirements being gathered for secure data storage and access mechanisms.</li>
+                        <li>Requirements being gathered for secure data storage and submission and retrieval APIs.</li>
-                        <li>Secure data storage and access mechanisms are drafted.</li>
+                        <li>Secure data storage and submission and retrieval APIs are drafted.</li>
-                        <li>Secure data storage and access mechanisms are deployed at a Node level.</li>
+                        <li>Secure data storage and submission and retrieval APIs are deployed at a Node level.</li>
-                        <li>Secure data storage and access mechanisms are deployed, enforced and open to opportunity and upgrade.</li>
+                        <li>Secure data storage and submission and retrieval APIs are deployed, enforced and open to opportunity and upgrade.</li>
                     </ol>
                 </td>
             </tr>
             <tr>
-                <td>Storage and Access Organisational Interoperability</td>
+                <td>Storage and Interfaces Organisational Interoperability</td>
                 <td>Physical Infrastructure for Data Storage</td>
                 <td>Org</td>
                 <td>
                     <ol>
                         <li>Physical hardware needs are drafted to support the storage needs of the national human data network.</li>
                         <li>Storage needs have been drafted and planned to support the national human data network.
 Some hardware acquisition or contract negotiations with an external storage provider may have occurred.</li>
-                        <li>Current storage needs to support the national human data network have been met including backup requirements.</li>
+                        <li>Current storage needs to support the national human data network have been met including data redundancy requirements..</li>
                         <li>Current storage needs to support the national human data network have been met and there is a plan for expansion or change as the Node advances.</li>
                     </ol>
                 </td>
             </tr>
             <tr>
-                <td>Storage and Access Legal Interoperability</td>
+                <td>Storage and Interfaces Legal Interoperability</td>
                 <td>Data Storage Policies</td>
                 <td>Legal</td>
                 <td>